dxlbnl/monitor/readme.md

 ## Services

 - Dashboard & Admin panel (frontend)
+  -
 - graphql-engine  (powered by hasura)
-- PostgresDB with TimeseriesDB extension enabled
+- PostgreSQL with TimescaleDB extension enabled
 - Controllers
   - a docker image, registering itself.
   - able to handle a variety of tasks.